 Tags: History / Art & Architecture

-Head to Seneca Village this Juneteenth for a family-friendly celebration of Black culture and accomplishment through music, storytelling, dance, poetry and more!
+Head to Seneca Village this Juneteenth for a family-friendly celebration of Black wellness through dance, music, art-making, comedy, self-care, and more!

 Also in the area